Cluj Entry Requirements

 Visa-Free Entry

-Citizens of EU/EEA countries, as well as many other nations, can enter Romania without a visa for tourism or business purposes
+Citizens of EU/EEA countries, the United States, Canada, Australia, New Zealand, Japan, South Korea, and many other countries can enter Romania without a visa

 Includes

-All EU/EEA member states (including UK passport holders for up to 90 days) United States Canada Australia New Zealand Japan South Korea Singapore Israel United Arab Emirates Brazil Argentina Chile Mexico Switzerland Norway
+All EU/EEA countries United States Canada Australia New Zealand United Kingdom Japan South Korea Israel Malaysia Singapore UAE Brazil Argentina Chile Mexico

 Includes